1 September 2019

-Garden Day is all about stopping to smell the roses, getting together with neighbours, family and friends, and celebrating our gardens in all their wonderful forms.
+Garden Day is all about stopping to smell the roses, getting together with neighbors, family, and friends, and celebrating our gardens in all their wonderful forms.

 Sharing a meal is a great way to enhance these celebrations and, whilst this could be a few simple sandwiches or a slice or two of cake, there are some wholesome, simple recipes that have been specially prepared for you to try out on this day.
 And these come from a group of exceptional chefs who have been associated with Garden Day from the very start.